mmikowski/hi_score/README.md

 We use the excellent `Istanbul` code coverage tool along with the JSDOM package.
 Previously we had used `nodeunitb` for testing but was unsuccessful in getting usable coverage reports.
-We see 98.9% coverage for the four modules tested as of version 0.9.0.
+Current coverage is reported at the top of this document.

 ### Update coveralls (optional)
 If you create a new fork you may send a coveralls report as shown in the [master